 2 Recommendation no. 10 of the BPC Ad hoc Working Group on Human Exposure The most appropriate model to be used for the scenario of non-professional application of paints by brushing and rolling

-Calculations for scenario 10 : Industrial brushing
+Calculations for scenario 10 : Fully automated industrial brushing

 Please for details calculations refer to annex 3.2.